×

 Circumventing Censorship and Video games

-The international release of the game has a frailed older Hitler show up to vet actors, although this is changed dramatically for the German game.
-The character model has been changed to remove his notorious moustache, removed any derogatory dialogue by the character toward Jewish people, and the voice-over was changed to have the German-speaking actor refer to him as “The Chancellor” as opposed to Hitler.
+The international release of the game has a frail older Hitler show up to vet actors, although this is changed dramatically for the German game.
+The character model has been changed to remove his notorious moustache, removed any derogatory dialogue by the character toward Jewish people, and the voice over was changed to have the German-speaking actor refer to him as “The Chancellor” as opposed to Hitler.

 This segment of the game captures a wide swath of elements that are needed for effective transcreation, making it an excellent example.